-You will have some discomfort following surgery.
+Your child will have some discomfort following surgery.
 During the healing period, this is a very normal occurrence.
 Many individuals discover that applying cold and taking non-prescription pain relievers is all they need to feel better.
-If your pain is severe, your doctor may recommend taking a prescription-strength medicine for a few days, such as an opioid.
+If the pain is severe, your doctor may recommend taking a prescription-strength medicine for a few days, such as an opioid.
 Although opioids can aid with pain relief after surgery, they will only be taken for a short period.
 Opioid addiction and overdose have become major public health concerns.
 As a result, opioids are usually only prescribed for a limited duration.
 It’s critical to follow your doctor’s instructions when using opioids.
-Stop using opioids as soon as your pain starts to improve.
+Your child should stop using opioids as soon as the pain starts to improve.

-Specific exercises can help you regain movement in your shoulder and strengthen it.
-Your doctor may recommend that you work with a physical therapist or provide you with a physical therapy plan to conduct at home.
+Specific exercises can help regain movement in your child’s shoulder and strengthen it.
+Your doctor may recommend that your child work with a physical therapist or provide you with a physical therapy plan to conduct at home.
 The majority of therapy programs begin with modest motion exercises.
-As your fracture heals, your doctor will progressively add strengthening activities to your Programme.
-Following your physical therapy plan is a key aspect of returning to all of the things you enjoy, even if it is a slow process.
+As the fracture heals, your doctor will progressively add strengthening activities to the Program.
+Following the physical therapy plan is a key part of your child returning to all of the things he or she enjoys, even if it is a slow process.

 Any sort of surgery comes with its own set of dangers.
-These include: Infection, Bleeding, Wound healing issues, Pain, Blood clots, Damage to blood vessels or nerves and anesthesia reaction Difficulty with bone healing, lung injury and hardware irritation are all risks associated with surgery for a broken clavicle.
+These include: Infection, Bleeding, Wound healing issues, Pain, Blood clots, Damage to blood vessels or nerves and anesthesia reactions Difficulty with bone healing, lung injury, and hardware irritation are all risks associated with surgery for a broken clavicle.
 Smokers, tobacco users, diabetics, and the elderly are at a higher risk of complications during and after surgery.
 They’re also more prone to suffer wound and bone healing issues.
-Your doctor will explain each of the risks to you prior to surgery and will take special precautions to avoid complications.
+Your doctor will explain each of the risks to both parents prior to surgery and will take special precautions to avoid complications.

-We understand your concerns regarding your child’s comfort, function, self-esteem, and school experience as a result of his or her injury or orthopedic condition, and we adopt a holistic approach to care planning.
+The doctors and staff at Medical City Children’s Orthopedics and Spine Specialists with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX. understand your concerns regarding your child’s comfort, function, self-esteem, and school experience as a result of his or her injury or orthopedic condition, and we adopt a holistic approach to care planning.
 We communicate with your child as well as you when we explain what we’re going to do and what you and your child need to do afterward, so he or she is aware of the care we’ll provide.
-Our pediatric orthopedists are available to you and will schedule an appointment as soon as possible, usually within a week of your call, if not sooner.
+Our pediatric orthopedists are available to you and will schedule an appointment as soon as possible — usually within a week of your call, if not sooner.